Webster’s New English Dictionary online

 Of course, how couldn’t I feel just run of the mill, three-letter “sad” sometimes.
 Yet I transform my sadness and anger in ways it’s difficult to understand unless you’ve a death sentence requires transformation into another more palatable emotion.
 Instead of running away from my disease I try to figure out how to strengthen my mind body connection.
 Still slightly uncertain of my feelings in these matters, I think I may just keep going and going until I cannot take much more or I become free forever.
 Philosophically, I believe we are not responsible for anyone but ourselves and that this very moment is the only moment that matters.

-During the limited allotted time in our borrowed bodies, born to learn everything we can and then we must return the body to release our energy back to the universe where it originated.
+During the limited allotted time in our borrowed bodies, born to learn everything we can and until we must return the body to release our energy back to the universe where it originated.
 To think we are the same stuff the stars are made of and every atom was created at the Big Bang along with the galaxies and multi verses, the stars and novae, the planets and moons, humbles me with divine awe and I’m no longer afraid of anyone or anything.
 Especially not death.

 Even with big, mind bending ideas as these, on a more pedestrian level, I have to say that having my parents both die within the past 5 years leaves me with a lonlely sense of not having a place to call “home” anymore.
 This is a most difficult predicament for someone who has tasted the sweetness of unrequited love.
 In retrospect I’m probably not alone in my contradictions and imperfections.
 At least I hope I’m not the only one with scars not afraid to show them to anyone with the courage enough to ask to see them.
 But just look closely and you’ll see my scars during a meal, my sleeves rolled up in anticipation of another digestible, soothing bowl of chicken soup.